spaceofcookingspaceofcookingspaceofcooking

 • ¼ teaspoon ground nutmeg

-• 2 tablespoons erythritol or preferred low-carb sweetener
+• 2 tablespoons erythritol (or your preferred low-carb sweetener)

 • 1 teaspoon vanilla extract